TheCSharpAcademy/CodeReviews.Console.HabitTracker/readme.md

 `Basic` Requirments:

 	- This is an application where you’ll log occurrences of a habit.
     - This habit can't be tracked by time (ex. hours of sleep), only by quantity (ex. number of water glasses a day)
+	- This habit can't be tracked by time (ex. hours of sleep), only by quantity (ex. number of water glasses a day)
 	- Users need to be able to input the date of the occurrence of the habit
 	- The application should store and retrieve data from a real database